empathyco/x/.github/CONTRIBUTING.md

 # Contributing Guidelines

 We are really excited that you want to contribute to the Interface X open source project!
-For more information about the Interface X ecosystem and our product roadmap, see [the project’s README](../readme.md).
+For more information about the Interface X ecosystem and our product roadmap, see [the project’s README](https://github.com/empathyco/x).

-To make it easier for everyone, we’ve put together a set of guidelines for contributing to the Interface X project and its packages, which are hosted in the
+To make it easier for everyone, we’ve put together a set of **guidelines for contributing to the Interface X project** and its packages, which are hosted in the
 [Empathy Organization](https://github.com/empathyco) on GitHub.

 Don’t take these guidelines as hard and fast rules.
-Use your best judgment, and feel free to propose changes  in a pull request.
+Use your **best judgment**, and feel free to **propose changes in a pull request**.

 And above all, a heartfelt **thank you** for making the time to contribute.
 We’re delighted to have you alongside!

 ---